 And one of these days I will take my own trip to Ireland, in honor of my parents’ psychically important trip, in honor of my Irish ancestors about whom I know nearly nothing, and in honor of my own status as an “erratic”, carried by forces larger than myself to a resting place I cannot predict or imagine.

-Orphan Girl is the first piece I made as part of this project.
+Orphan Girl (2015) is the first piece I made as part of this project.
 It is posted as September 21st in A Book of Days.
-This is the 2015 version of the piece, and I am imagining I will revise it in response to the effects of time.
+The current version is the third iteration.
+Made in late summer of 2018, it has a video by Emma Courtney.

-Mistake is the third piece I made as part of this project.
+Mistake (2016) is the third piece I made as part of this project.
 It is posted as March 21st in A Book of Days.
-Emma Courtney has made a video for 2018, and the score is now available, if you’d like to perform the piece live.
-I am imagining we will continue to revise the piece in response to the effects of time.
+Emma Courtney made a video for 2018, and the score is now available, if you’d like to perform the piece live.

 You are warmly invited to support this ongoing project: